Sprixitite/InfiltrationEngine-SpongeAugments/README.md

 1) Cell Fixup - One-press button to fix styling of manually produced cell floors/ceilings, as a bonus also consistently styles Links
 2) Toggle Group Visibility - Non-destructively toggles the visibility of an entire model/folder, a'la blender's collection visibility
 3) [Attribute Importer](#attribute-importer)
+4) Custom Prop Base Generator - Generates the "Base" part required for a custom prop to function, if one already exists then readjusts it to the bounding box of the model

 Use at your own risk etc. etc.